arishboteco/Inventory-App/docs/deployment/RENDER_SECURITY_GUIDE.md

 ### **✅ DO:**

 - Add environment variables directly in Render dashboard
-- Use `.env.render.template` as a reference
+- Use `env/production.example` as a reference
 - Generate new secret keys for production
 - Keep credentials in secure password managers
 - Use different credentials for staging/production